 Functorial étalification for singular stacks.
-In [Ryd09, Ryd16b], non-functorial étalification is proved in characteristic zero and also in positive characteristic under tameness assumptions.
-There is no smoothness assumption and the algorithm is highly non-functorial.
+In [Ryd11b, Ryd16b], étalification is proved in characteristic zero and also in positive characteristic under tameness assumptions.
+There is no smoothness assumption but the algorithm is highly non-functorial.
 It is natural to ask whether there is a functorial étalification algorithm for proper maps without the smoothness assumption.
 Ideally, one would have something that guides the algorithm analogously to the universal flattening.

 Functorial étalification in positive characteristic.
-The author has proved étalification in positive characteristic using Artin-Schreier stacks (unpublished).
+The author has proved étalification in positive characteristic using Artin-Schreier stacks [Ryd12].
 Again, this is highly non-functorial and one could ask whether there is a functorial algorithm.
 This seems very difficult.

 Noetherian assumption.
-The paper is throughout written in the context of noetherian schemes and stacks.
-Although the majority of the paper is true in the non-noetherian setting under suitable finiteness assumptions, there is one crucial place where the noetherian assumption seems necessary.
-In the noetherian setting we have a canonical flattening stratification (Remark 1.3).
-In the non-noetherian setting, we have non-canonical flattening stratifications, see [Ryd16a, Thm.
+This article is throughout written in the context of noetherian schemes and stacks.
+Although the majority of the paper is true in the non-noetherian setting under suitable finiteness assumptions, there is one crucial place where the noetherian assumption is necessary.
+In the noetherian setting we have a canonical flattening filtration (Remark 1.4).
+In the non-noetherian setting, we have non-canonical flattening quasi-compact filtrations, see [Ryd16a, Thm.
 8.3].
-These can be obtained by pulling-back the canonical flattening stratification of a noetherian approximation but are not unique.
-This is essentially due to the fact that the map $S \rightarrow S_0$ from a non-noetherian scheme to a noetherian approximation S_0 is not flat.
-Similarly, we cannot deduce a non-noetherian version of the main theorem by noetherian approximation since the result is only functorial with respect to flat morphisms.
+These can be obtained by pulling-back the canonical flattening filtration of a noetherian approximation but are not unique.
+This is essentially due to the fact that the map $S \to S_0$ from a non-noetherian scheme to a noetherian version of the main theorem by noetherian approximation since the result is only functorial with respect to flat morphisms.
+In fact, we give a non-noetherian example for which there cannot be a functorial flattening algorithm by blow-ups (Example 1.3).

 Comments.
-The bulk of this paper was written in 2015 after reading Hironaka's paper [Hir75] with the purpose of obtaining functorial weak factorization of Deligne-Mumford stacks [Ryd15].
+This paper was mostly written in 2015 after reading Hironaka's paper [Hir75] with the purpose of obtaining functorial weak factorization of Deligne-Mumford stacks [Ryd15].
 The paper was then finished almost ten years later.